solhong/AI_NLP_projects/adgenerator.md

 # Make attractive AD transcripts for your product
 It takes a lot of time to think of appealing advertisement transcripts.
-To save your time, I made an NLP model that writes advertisement transcripts about my products.
-I used [Teachable NLP](https://ainize.ai/teachable-nlp) to make this possible.
+To save your time, I made a NLP model that writes advertisement transcripts about your product.
+I used [Teachable NLP](https://ainize.ai/teachable-nlp) to make my own NLP model.

 ### Try Ad transcript generator model: [link](https://kubecon-tabtab-ainize-team.endpoint.ainize.ai/?modelUrl=https://train-m7vw4m8hinqgzra7s7wr-gpt2-train-teachable-ainize.endpoint.ainize.ai/predictions/gpt-2-en-small-finetune&text=Type%20a%20category%20of%20your%20product)